Skip Navigation

 5. British Columbia — Power Industry and Laws

 There are no significant subsidies or incentives for power generation entrants in British Columbia.
 There are no specific barriers to investment in the British Columbia power sector by non-resident individuals or corporations.
-However, in certain circumstances, the change of control of any utility regulated by the BCUC may require approval from the BCUC, which is charged with the responsibility to determine that such a change of control is in the public interest.
+However, in certain circumstances, the change of control of any utility regulated by the BCUC may require approval from the BCUC, which is charged with the responsibility of determining whether such a change of control is in the public interest.

 There is no open power market in British Columbia that is comparable to the markets in Ontario and Alberta.
 Any person who owns or operates equipment or facilities for the production, generation, storage, transmission, sale, deliver or provision of electricity, natural gas, steam or any other agent for the production of light, heat, cold or power to or for the public or a corporation for compensation is regulated as a public utility under the UCA, subject to several exceptions.
 The BCUC regulates and oversees the operation of all public utilities, including establishing service standards and prescribing rates.
 Further, any person wishing to develop and operate a power generating facility must generally obtain a “certificate of public convenience and necessity” from the BCUC before beginning the construction or operation of a public utility plant or system, or an extension of either.